nextflow-io/website/src/content/podcast/2024/ep34_jakob_zeitler_materials_science.md

 and how they built on top of the Seqera Platform API to create their tools and abstract the complexity of cloud computing away from users.
 All the time whilst staying true to open-source science, with reproducible and portable analysis pipelines.

+You might remember Jakob's name from an [excellent talk](https://summit.nextflow.io/2023/barcelona/agenda/summit/oct-19-machine-learning-for-material-science/) that he gave at the 2022 Nextflow Summit in Barcelona.
+You can watch that video on [YouTube](https://youtu.be/kFDNRWXa_Mg?si=mZ-HoDnVrZ0hoqa3).